candrsn/canupo/README.txt

 ==== Advanced Usage ====

+- The "canupo" program can read the list of scales from a previously generated .prm classifier parameter file.
+This is especially handy for processing a new scene with classifier that is known to work well on similar scenes.

 - Use the "density" program to investigate how the samples and the scene look like in the dimensionality space at various scales.
 This may help you select some scales offering a discriminative power, and ignore scales